 Minimum Appearance Exception: A player must have accrued more than 75 at bats, 15 games pitched, or 30 innings pitched in a season for that season to count toward the classifications.

-Military Exemption: Players who have served on active military duty will receive an exemption to the age limit of one year for each year of active duty that was served.
+Military Exemption: Players who have served on active military duty will receive an exemption to the age limit to avoid the Veteran classification of one year for each year of active duty that was served.

 Position Change Exemption: Starting with the 2016 season, position players who are switching to pitching and pitchers who are switching to playing a position will have their classifications reset to Rookie-2 provided that they do not appear in any games at their previous position (batting/running or pitching, depending on the switch).